saudzahirr/videos/README.md

 All the work is generated using community maintained version at [Manim Community](https://github.com/ManimCommunity).
 Some of the animantions are based on [manim](https://github.com/3b1b/manim), an open source scrappy python library for mathematical animation created by Grant Sanderson.
 Also see his work [3blue1brown](https://www.3blue1brown.com/).

+# Copyright ©
+The source code in this repository is only for reference, and not for usage without permission.